If you're thinking about climbing, a climbing helmet is your best friend and can really make the difference between life and death..

 As for cycling and skiing, the use of helmets for climbing has become widespread on cliffs, for the greater good and safety of climbers.

-But for an optimal protection, it will be necessary to choose it according to the morphology of your head and the practice of your activity.
+For an optimal protection, it will be necessary to choose it according to the morphology of your head and the practice of your activity.

 How to choose your climbing helmet?